awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 # Tagging your Amazon EC2 resources<a name="Using_Tags"></a>

-To help you manage your instances, images, and other Amazon EC2 resources, you can optionally assign your own metadata to each resource in the form of *tags*\.
+To help you manage your instances, images, and other Amazon EC2 resources, you can assign your own metadata to each resource in the form of *tags*\.
+Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
+This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags that you've assigned to it\.
 This topic describes tags and shows you how to create them\.

 **Warning**
 Tag keys and their values are returned by many different API calls\.
 Denying access to `DescribeTags` doesn’t automatically deny access to tags returned by other APIs\.
 As a best practice, we recommend that you do not include sensitive data in your tags\.